-But the Stones' calculated efforts at accomplishing global dominance were pursued with the rehearsed nonchalance of true rock stars, and the conditions that gave rise to It’s Only Rock ’n' Roll were marked by the same combination of changeable plans, happy accidents and impulsive about-faces that always seemed to keep things interesting.
+But the Rolling Stones' calculated efforts at accomplishing global dominance were pursued with the rehearsed nonchalance of true rock stars, and the conditions that gave rise to It’s Only Rock ’n' Roll were marked by the same combination of changeable plans, happy accidents and impulsive about-faces that always seemed to keep things interesting.

 Beyond that, Munich’s cold urban surroundings affected the new work-in-progress quite differently than the warm Jamaican vibes had Goats Head Soup.
 The city brought an added sense of urgency to "If You Can’t Rock Me" and "Dance Little Sister," a palpable melancholy to "Till the Next Goodbye" and "If You Really Want to Be My Friend" and a convincing philosophical gravitas to "Time Waits for No One."

 By the time the typically sporadic sessions finally wrapped at Jagger’s stately English manor Stargroves in April 1974, those Caribbean memories had long faded away, Goats Head Soup’s funkier ingredients had been reined in (mostly confined to "Fingerprint File").
 Even the controversy that overwhelmed "Star Star" had been redirected in less cynical directions on the comical "Short and Curlies."

 But the title track really set the tone for how It’s Only Rock ’n' Roll would be received — and perceived — as a renewed commitment to the Rolling Stones’ rock 'n' roll purism.
 It had taken shape with no small help and inspiration from the Faces' guitarist Ron Wood, who let Richards crash at his house for a time.